fabbioamaral/to-do-list-react/README.md

 I built this project so I could practice what I have learned during the React - The Complete Guide course by Maximilian Schwarzmüller (available on Udemy).

-It's a simple to-do list where you can register activities you need to do, mark it as done or delete it.
-The list is saved on Firebase Database.
+It's a simple to-do list where you can register activities you need to do and delete it after you've done it.
+Each new task is pushed to a Realtime Database provided by Firestore, and we retrieve the task list from it too.